Timing and preparation in IELTS Writing

 There are two things to consider here :

-Planning is important in the writing exam.
+Planning is very important in the writing exam.
 Set aside 10 minutes to plan your essay.
 It sounds like a long time but you need this time to analyse the question, think of ideas and supporting points and get an idea for the structure.
 Once you have decided on your plan and got your main points with supporting points, stick to them, don’t suddenly change your ideas when writing, you will only confuse yourself.

-I’m stuck at Band 5
+Are you stuck at Band 5.5?

-If you have issues with grammar and vocabulary and you are stuck at Band 5, you will have a lot of work to do that could take months or even a year.
+If you have issues with grammar and vocabulary and you are stuck at Band 5.5 then you will have a lot of work to do that could take months or even a year.
 It really depends on your study schedule.

 The IELTS test is quite simply testing your English.
-If you are a Band 5 your English level is around Pre intermediate (B1 on the CEFR scale) so you will need lots of good feedback on your writing and speaking.
+If you are a Band 5 your English level is around Pre-intermediate (B1 on the CEFR scale) so you will need lots of good feedback on your writing and speaking.

 Are you doing the IELTS exam over and over?